spyoungtech/helldivers2-macros/README.md

 Windows only.

+Please note: This project makes no efforts to hide itself, evade detection, or circumvent any anti-cheat measures.
+If you use this software in Helldivers 2, there is no guarantee of any kind that you will not be banned. **Use at your own risk.**

 # Installation

 Prerequisite: this requires that you have [autohotkey](https://www.autohotkey.com/) installed in a default location.
 Python users may use `pip install ahk[binary]` to satisfy this requirement.